 The per capita income in Swampscott in 2018 was $56,405, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $225,620 for a family of four.

 The people who call Swampscott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swampscott residents report their race to be White, followed by Asian.
-Important ancestries of people in Swampscott include Italian, English, German, and Russian.
+Important ancestries of people in Swampscott include Irish, Italian, English, German, and Russian.

 The most common language spoken in Swampscott is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Russian and French.